Data as a Lever: A Neighbouring Datasets Perspective on Predictive Multiplicity: Multiplicity and Active Learning

 \subsection{Controlling Multiplicity During Active Learning}

 We start by examining the relationship between the overlapping coefficient and multiplicity for varying initial labeled sizes ($n$) and active learning steps ($t$), across all algorithms.
-Average correlation scores across all random seeds are reported in Figure \ref{fig:active_correlation} (standard deviations are present in the Appendix).
+Average correlation scores across all random seeds are reported in Figure \ref{fig:active_correlation} (standard deviations are present in the Appendix, \S \ref{sec:app_active}).
 We see a clear negative correlation on average, supporting our hypothesis that higher overlap leads to lower multiplicity (Conjecture \ref{conjecture}).
-Unsurprisingly, the correlation is stronger when $n$ is large or $t$ is small, i.e., settings where $k \ll n$.
-Moreover, the correlations are stronger for LR and MLP, which may be attributed to a poorer approximation of the true Rashomon set using only $100$ models for RF.
+Unsurprisingly, the correlation is stronger when $n$ is large or $t$ is small, i.e., settings where $k \ll n$. { Moreover, we notice the correlations also depend on the choice of the learning algorithm, stronger for LR and MLP compared to RF.}

 Moving beyond the overall correlation, we next analyze the trends exhibited by each algorithm separately in Figure \ref{fig:active_onestep}.
-Our algorithms, MultLow and MultHigh, consistently achieve the lowest (and highest) multiplicity.
+Our algorithms, MultLow and MultHigh, are consistently among the techniques achieving the lowest (and highest) multiplicity.
 Even in scenarios where our theoretical assumptions do not hold---such as when $n$ is small or $t$ is large---the efficacy of our algorithms, MultLow and MultHigh, indicates that our insights extend well beyond strict theoretical settings.
 This robustness highlights the practical utility of our approach across a broader range of real-world scenarios involving neighbouring datasets.